JauntyJackalope351/hypernode-ledger/readme.md

-# Hypernode distributed ledger
+# Hypernode distributed ledger system

 This program aims to create a distributed ledger with the goal of illustrating the Hypernode validation algorithm.
-It is a Proof of Stake system that supports delegation, can scale well, requires little power,supports multiple signing algorithms(tested with RSA and ML-DSA-87),can relay messages and has a built-in voting system to update its own ledger parameters.
+It is a Proof of Stake system that supports delegation, can scale well, requires little power,supports multiple signing algorithms(tested with RSA and ML-DSA-87),can relay messages, has a built-in voting system to update its own ledger parameters and a built in DNS system.
 It was written from scratch in Java using the Spring framework, as it is a very easy language to read, understand and validate.
 One of the reason for the creation of this program was that the Bitcoin code was not intuitive to read or easy to deploy, so auditability and ease of startup were important objectives of this project.